Kelowna Condo Market 2026: Average Prices, Trends & Forecast

 I remember showing condos in 2021 where my clients literally had to decide in the parking lot.
 Offer deadline in 3 hours.
 No inspection.
 No thinking.
 That was nuts.
 Today?
 You can actually tour a place twice before making an offer.
 Revolutionary, I know.

-Below, I'm breaking down what the numbers actually mean for you—not the spin you'll get from other sources, but what I'm telling my own clients right now.
+Below, I'm breaking down what the numbers actually mean for you.
+Not the spin you'll get from other sources, but what I'm telling my own clients right now.

 AVERAGE CONDO PRICE